Chief Executive Officer at Authorea

 Josh Nicholson received his PhD in 2015 from Virginia Tech studying the role of the karyotype in cancer initiation and progression in the lab of Dr. Daniela Cimini.
 He received his Bachelors of Science degree in Molecular, Cell, and Developmental Biology at UC Santa Cruz in 2008.
 He has authored numerous articles on cancer and the practice of science, some of which have been discussed in Newsweek, The Economist, The Chicago Tribune, and The Boston Globe.
 He is the grandson of the late UC Berkeley Professor Richard Strohman who taught him “science is for the surprises, not the prizes.”
 He hopes The Winnower & Authorea will help uncover those surprises.

-Member ofVirginia Tech Authorea Team PREreview OpenCon London 2017 Up-Goer Five Somatic Labs Bubbles Bad; Ripples Good coala Backstories DOC Setups Microcosmos Biblioteca del Congreso Nacional de Chile Duke JC Interactive Research
+Member ofVirginia Tech Authorea Team PREreview OpenCon London 2017 Journal of Sketching Science Up-Goer Five Somatic Labs Bubbles Bad; Ripples Good coala Backstories DOC Setups Microcosmos Biblioteca del Congreso Nacional de Chile Duke JC Interactive Research Digests Graduate School

-Josh Nicholson created last updated 1 day ago
+Jeff Montgomery created last updated 28 days ago

-Alberto Pepe created last updated 4 days ago
+Alberto Pepe created last updated about 1 month ago